Cysharp/UnitGenerator/README.md

 ## Use for Unity

 C# Source Generator feature is rely on C# 9.0.
+If you are using Unity 2021.2, that supports [Source Generators](https://docs.unity3d.com/2021.2/Documentation/Manual/roslyn-analyzers.html).
+Add the `UnitGenerator.dll` from the [releases page](https://github.com/Cysharp/UnitGenerator/releases), disable Any Platform, disable Include all platforms and set label as `RoslynAnalyzer`.

+It works in Unity Editor however does not work on IDE because Unity does not generate analyzer reference to `.csproj`.
+We provides [CsprojModifer](https://github.com/Cysharp/CsprojModifier) to analyzer support, uses `Add analyzer references to generated .csproj` supports both IDE and Unity Editor.

-Currently Unity(2020) does not support C# 9.0 so can not use directly.
+Unity(2020) does not support C# 9.0 so can not use directly.
 However, C# Source Genertor supports output source as file.

 1. Create `UnitSourceGen.csproj`.